-In \cite{fgnp} the calculation of the entropy for the BTZ black hole is done in a similar way to the four dimensional case.
+In \cite{fgnp} the calculation for the entropy of the BTZ black hole is done in a similar way to the four dimensional case.
 The isolated three dimensional black hole horizon was introduced in \cite{adw}.
-The black hole horizon surface is thought as a circular boundary on a spacelike surface.
-It is also asummed that $n$ spin network graph edges puncture the horizon(see Figure 1).
+The black hole horizon surface is thought of as a circular boundary on a space-like surface.
+Further, it is also assumed that $n$ spin network graph edges puncture the horizon as shown in Figure 1.

-The corresponding edges are labelled with irreducible representations of $SU(2)$.
-If $j_1, j_2,..., j_n$ are the edge labels which cross the horizon.
+The corresponding edges are labelled with irreducible representations of $SU(2)$ and $j_1, j_2,..., j_n$ are the edge labels which cross the horizon.
 The length spectrum of three dimensional gravity was studied in \cite{lfr}.
 The length of the horizon according to \cite{fgnp} is given by

-The number of states which give rise to the entropy is shown to be given by the dimension of the invariant tensor in the decomposition of the tensor product of irreducible representations of the quantum group version of $SU(2)$.
-This number is shown to be given approximately by
+The number of states, $N$, which give rise to the entropy is shown to be given by the dimension of the invariant tensor in the decomposition of the tensor product of irreducible representations of the quantum group version of $SU(2)$.
+The number of states can be approximated by